folio-org/okapi/doc/security.md

 * We have to watch out that the auth module will be called twice in the newtoken case.
 It will see the same request twice.
-One easy way to distinguish between the two is to look if we have a X-Okapi-Module-Permissions header.
+One easy way to distinguish between the two is to look if we have an X-Okapi-Module-Permissions header.
 If yes, this is a request for the general authorization check.
 If not, the path will show if this is a request for a new token, or some other service the auth module provides.
 * There will be much more validation and error handling than mentioned in the